LewisCM14/rock-paper-scissors/README.md

 - Firefox had a slight discrepancy in the landing page view height.
 Causing it to have a scroll bar which I didn’t intend.
 I deemed this not to currently be a major issue though.

 - The issues preventing me from scoring a 100% for web applications on Lighthouse.
 Lack of knowlage is the root cause of this.
 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:

-  - In the GitHub repository, navigate to the Settings tab
+  1. In the GitHub repository, navigate to the Settings tab.
-  - From the source section drop-down menu, select the Master Branch
+  2. Navigate to the GitHub pages area and follow the link.
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  3. Publish the site from the main branch in the root directory.
+Once complete a link to the site will be displayed.
+Indicating successful deployment.

 The live link can be found here - [Rock, Paper, Scissors](https://lewiscm14.github.io/rock-paper-scissors/index.html)
 ## Technologies Used

 - **Languages Used**